JordanSucher/developer.chrome.com/site/en/docs/extensions/mv3/tut_oauth/index.md

 ## Create OAuth client ID {: #oauth_client }

 Navigate to the [Google API console][google-console] and create a new project.

+Next, navigate to **OAuth consent screen** and follow the configuration steps.
+Add the `".../auth/userinfo.email"` Scope.

-Once ready, select **Credentials** in the sidebar, click **Create credentials** and choose **OAuth client ID**.
+Once ready, select
+**Credentials** in the sidebar, click **Create credentials** and choose **OAuth client ID**.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iC6LC1PYreTxndYmLEWN.png",